Kubernetes* Best Practices¶

 This tutorial shows you how to manage your Kubernetes cluster while using swupd to update Clear Linux* OS.

-In our tutorial Kubernetes*, we explain how to set up a Kubernetes cluster on Clear Linux OS using kubeadm.
-Kubeadm documentation often builds on the assumption that the distribution uses a traditional package manager (e.g., RPM/DEB).
+In our Kubernetes* tutorial, we explain how to set up a Kubernetes cluster on Clear Linux OS using kubeadm.
+Kubeadm documentation often builds on the assumption that the distribution uses a traditional package manager, such as RPM/DEB.

-This document describes best practices to manage cluster upgrades with kubeadm on a Clear Linux OS-based cluster.
+This tutorial also describes the best practices for managing cluster upgrades with kubeadm on a Clear Linux OS-based cluster.

-Other Linux* distros shown in Kubernetes upgrade documentation reflect apt-get update, apt-mark hold kubeadm, and similar commands; however, such commands are not valid on Clear Linux OS.
+Other Linux* distros shown in the Kubernetes upgrade documentation use the apt-get update, apt-mark hold kubeadm, and similar commands.
+These commands are not valid on Clear Linux OS.

 On your master node, run the command: